danielAlCast/Stori-QA-Automation-Challenge/README.md

 `python demoBrowser.py `

-Once the the script end, you can find the prints from the Alert Message and the status of the Element Displayed Example
+Once the the script end, you can find the prints from the Alert Message and the status of the Element Displayed Example in the Terminal